deadcoast/axe/README.md

   - text
   - pdf
 # Use 'keywords' for SEO; can be more descriptive phrases.
-keywords: "arXiv, CLI, tool, conversion, markdown, text, pdf, arXiv API, command-line tool, PDF to text, academic paper converter"
+keywords: "arXiv, CLI, tool, conversion, markdown, text, PDF"
 # 'Category' is usually for broader classification.
 Often just one is used.
-category: "Software Tools"
+category: "Conversion Tools"
 ---

-# AXE CLI - ArXiv Extraction Tool
+**🪓**

+---

 _Powerful, interactive command-line tool for downloading and converting arXiv papers to text and markdown formats._

----

-**🪓**CLI

----

 ## Features